Overview

 MATH 5410 - Introduction to Combinatorics I

-Fall 2023.
+Fall 2024.
 4 credits.
 Student option grading.

-Prerequisite: MATH 2210, MATH 2230, MATH 2940, or equivalent.
+Prerequisite: MATH 2210, MATH 2230, MATH 2310, MATH 2940, or equivalent.
 Enrollment limited to: graduate students.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Co-meets with MATH 4410.

 Combinatorics is the study of discrete structures that arise in a variety of areas, particularly in other areas of mathematics, computer science, and many areas of application.
 Central concerns are often to count objects having a particular property (e.g., trees) or to prove that certain structures exist (e.g., matchings of all vertices in a graph).
 The first semester of this sequence covers basic questions in graph theory, including extremal graph theory (how large must a graph be before one is guaranteed to have a certain subgraph) and Ramsey theory (which shows that large objects are forced to have structure).
 Variations on matching theory are discussed, including theorems of Dilworth, Hall, König, and Birkhoff, and an introduction to network flow theory.
 Methods of enumeration (inclusion/exclusion, Möbius inversion, and generating functions) are introduced and applied to the problems of counting permutations, partitions, and triangulations.

-MATH 5420 - Introduction to Combinatorics II
+MATH 5420 - [Introduction to Combinatorics II]

-Spring 2024.
+Spring.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 4 credits.
 Student option grading.

-Prerequisite: MATH 2210, MATH 2230, MATH 2940, or equivalent.
+Prerequisite: MATH 2210, MATH 2230, MATH 2310, MATH 2940, or equivalent.
 Enrollment limited to: graduate students.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Co-meets with MATH 4420.

 Continuation of MATH 5410, although formally independent of the material covered there.
 The emphasis here is the study of certain combinatorial structures, such as Latin squares and combinatorial designs (which are of use in statistical experimental design), classical finite geometries and combinatorial geometries (also known as matroids, which arise in many areas from algebra and geometry through discrete optimization theory).
 There is an introduction to partially ordered sets and lattices, including general Möbius inversion and its application, as well as the Polya theory of counting in the presence of symmetries.